Haynesville Shale: Fossils and age

 Very limited detailed descriptions of the Haynesville Shale indicated that it is fossiliferous.
 The reported fossils include unidentified coccoliths, bivalves, gastropods, and calcispheres.
-Both stratigraphic relationships and a nannofossil (coccolith) assemblage described from it indicates that it is Kimmeridgian, 151 to 157 million years old, in age.
+Both stratigraphic relationships and a nanofossil (coccolith) assemblage described from it indicates that it is Kimmeridgian, 151 to 157 million years old.

 Depositional environment

-The Haynesville Shale was deposited in a restricted basin that was located on a southward sloping continental shelf covered by relatively shallow water.
+The Haynesville Shale was deposited in a restricted basin that was located on a southward-sloping continental shelf covered by relatively shallow water.
 The mudstone comprising it accumulated as a widespread and laterally continuous blanket across the limits of this restricted basin.
 The accumulation of pelleted, fossiliferous, organic-rich carbonate mud and even and wavy-lenticular laminated beds of very fine quartz silt and detrital clay reflects the mixed accumulation of carbonate sediments generated within this basin and clastic sediments that came from outside it.
-The northern edge of this basin consisted of shallow coastal waters floored by carbonate muds and oolite shoals lying just north of the modern Louisiana - Arkansas border.
+The northern edge of this basin consisted of shallow coastal waters floored by carbonate muds and oolite shoals lying just north of the modern Louisiana–Arkansas border.
 The shallow coastal waters were bordered further north by an arid coastal plain characterized by extensive sabkhas.
 The western edge of the basin in which the Haynesville Shale accumulated consisted of a broad north-south carbonate platform with prominent oolite shoals.
-The southern rim of this ancient basin and extent of the Haynesville Shale was an ancient Jurassic island, called "Sabine Island.
+The southern rim of this ancient basin and extent of the Haynesville Shale was an ancient Jurassic island, called Sabine Island.
 This ancient island now lies deeply buried beneath the surface of Sabine County, Texas.

 The carbonate platforms, their oolite shoals, the Sabine Island, and prehistoric Gulf of Mexico coastline created a restricted basin that marine currents could only readily access from the east.
 As a result of these restrictive conditions, anoxic conditions frequently occurred during the deposition of the sediments that form the Haynesville Shale.
 Anoxic bottom water conditions allowed organic matter falling to the floor of this basin to be preserved and incorporated into sediments that became the Haynesville Shale.
 The mechanisms by which organic matter accumulated within these sediments consisted of a complex interplay of local carbonate generation, clastic input from outside sources, variable burial rates, and variable bottom water anoxia and euxinia.